Is China Capitalist?

 Whose Interests Rule in China?

 In the piece I mentioned at the beginning of this article, the author asserted that the ruling Communist Party of China exerted “authoritarian party control over society” on behalf of the interests of capitalists.
-But how is this view compatible with the events I have summarized above—the targeted poverty alleviation and the widely shared benefits of continual economic growth, the cooperative relations with other countries, the exquisitely planned and executed pandemic response that has kept COVID deaths to a minimum and facilitated continued economic growth while other (capitalist) countries have floundered, or the massive reforms of the country’s resource and energy use in the direction of ecological sustainability?
+But how is this view compatible with the events I have summarized above—the targeted poverty alleviation and the widely shared benefits of continual economic growth, the cooperative rather than exploitative relations with other countries, the lack of military and political intervention in the affairs of other countries, the exquisitely planned and executed pandemic response that has kept COVID deaths to a minimum and facilitated continued economic growth while other (capitalist) countries have floundered, or the massive reforms of the country’s resource and energy use in the direction of ecological sustainability?

 The answer is: It isn’t.
 There is plenty of evidence to suggest that ordinary people have significant influence on the direction of policy in China.
 For instance, there was a huge public uproar over air pollution in major cities, and this was shortly followed by a major shift in China's environmental policy direction toward taking the reduction of air pollution very seriously.
 And, much as in Cuba, there are democratic elections for local government positions (and local elected officials in turn elect officials at the next level up, etc.).
 There is also extensive consultation and polling of ordinary citizens by the government.
 And a recent opinion poll found that, in fact, 83% of Chinese people believe that their country is democratic, vs. 49% of Americans who believe that about their own government; only 7% of Chinese said their government only served the interests of a minority, whereas 63% of Americans said that; nearly 1/3 of Americans said that the US did not have free and fair elections or adequate free speech, while only 17% and 5%, respectively, of Chinese said that.
 Given these views of the nature of their government and society, and given that there have been many changes over the decades that have benefited the majority of the Chinese people, it is not surprising that polls have also found that they have a very high level of satisfaction with their government, with more than 95% either "relatively satisfied" or "highly satisfied."